autocrypt/protected-headers/draft-protected-headers.md

 The protected headers also protect the authenticity of subject line as well.

 The session key for this message's crypto layer is an AES-256 key with value `8df4b2d27d5637138ac6de46415661be0bd01ed12ecf8c1db22a33cf3ede82f2` (in hex).

+If Bob's MUA is capable of interpreting these protected headers, it should render the `Subject:` of this message as `BarCorp contract signed, let's go!`.

 ~~~
 Received: from localhost (localhost [127.0.0.1]);